 This has been especially important for these business partners since each of them has family members working in their company.
 They go out to their customers, but each works from home, staying connected remotely for many days.
 It’s not quite a family run business, however, it’s a business of two families and expanding their number of employees and contracted salespeople.
 So you can see that when the business partners have discord, it’s easy for it to trickle down the company and seep into family life.

-Focus On Outcomes Brings Alignment and Successful Outcomes
+Focus On Mutually Desired Outcomes Brings Alignment and Successful Outcomes

 Individually and together, I coach and teach, observe and offer feedback.
 These are typically alternative ways of interacting and responding as they work together and with their team.
 Both owners have become increasingly aware of their unique styles and do not dismiss or demean one another as often, now finding value in their differences.
 They show more appreciation for one another and take things less personally.
 While they sometimes run into potholes, focusing on the business needs and planning for growth brings them more quickly back on track.